ahuacate/sonarr/README.md

 ## 3.00 Create & Restore Sonarr Backups
 Sonarr has a built in backup service.
-Sonarr will execute a backup every 7 days creating a zip file located in `/home/media/.config/NzbDrone/Backups/manual`.
+Sonarr will execute a backup every 7 days creating a zip file located in `/home/media/.config/NzbDrone/Backups/scheduled`.

 But it's good idea to make a raw backup of your working base settings configuration, including all settings, before adding any series media (i.e TV shows).
 This backup file must be stored outside of the Sonarr CT container for safe keeping.
 Then in the event of needing to recreate a Sonarr CT you can use this backup file to quickly restore all your Sonarr settings.
-This backup file must be named `nzbdrone_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/sonarr` for below scripts to work.
+This backup file must be named `sonarr_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/sonarr` for below scripts to work.

 ### 3.01 Create a Base Settings Backup
 After you have completed Steps 1.00 or Steps 2.00 its time to create **new** private base settings backup.
 This file will be stored on your NAS for future rebuilds when and if required.

 Browse to http://192.168.50.115:8989 and login to Sonarr.
 Click the `Systems Tab` > `Logs Tab` > `Table/Files/Updates Tabs` and click `Clear Logs` on all.

 Then click `System Tab` > `Backup Tab` and click `Backup` to create a new backup file which will be shown with a name like `nzbdrone_backup_2019.09.24_05.39.55.zip`.
 Now right click on this newly created file (at the top of list) and save to your NAS share `/proxmox/backup/sonarr` (locally mounted as /mnt/backup/sonarr).
-Rename your backup file `nzbdrone_backup_2019.09.24_05.39.55.zip` to `nzbdrone_backup_base_settings.zip`.
+Rename your backup file `nzbdrone_backup_2019.09.24_05.39.55.zip` to `sonarr_backup_base_settings.zip`.

 ### 3.03 Restore to Sonarr Base Settings
 With the Proxmox web interface go to `typhoon-01` > `115 (sonarr)` > `>_ Shell` and type the following: